stusat/Asimov_Mars/README.md

 (i) Pre-compute the distance between each pair of cells prior to the running of the A* Search Algorithm.

-(ii) If there are no obstacles then the exact value of h can be found without any pre-computation using the distance formula/Euclidean Distance
+(ii) If there are no obstacles then the exact value of h can be found without any pre-computation using the distance formula/Euclidean Distance.

 **2) Approximation Heuristics –**